aut0maticjack/lazyweb/Boot-to-DOSBox.md

 Reboot.

-## Install DOSBox
+## Setup SSH

+The next steps are easier if you can remote in and copy-paste from this page.

+You'll also use this to copy games onto the LiveUSB system.

 The default login name is `ubuntu` with a blank password.

-Make a directory to be the DOSBox C drive: `mkdir ~/DOS`

 In `/etc/apt/sources.list` add `universe multiverse` to the end of each repo line.

 Update repos: `sudo apt update`

+Install SSH server: `sudo apt install openssh-server`

+Start SSH server: `sudo systemctl start sshd`

+Make SSH server start on boot: `sudo systemctl enable sshd`

+Change user password: `sudo passwd ubuntu` and set the password to `password` or whatever you like.

+Type `ip address` if you need to know the LiveUSB system's IP.

+Use [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to connect to the LiveUSB via SSH.

+## Install DOSBox

+Make a directory to be the DOSBox C drive: `mkdir ~/DOS`

-Install stuff: `sudo apt install dosbox alsa-base pulseaudio vim`
+Install stuff: `sudo apt install dosbox alsa-base pulseaudio`

 Run just `dosbox` to make a base config file.